A complete guide to local SEO

 One way to gain more traffic to your social media accounts is therefore to work together with local influencers.
 Influencers will often mention your business in their posts or stories in exchange for free products.
 Instagram is a particularly suitable medium for these kinds of posts.

 A giveaway that asks participants to mention you on their stories and tag their friends, is another proven way to achieve more traffic to your socials.
-On top of this, you can optimize the chances of people finding you organically by mentioning your correct NAP information in your bio, tagging your location in each post and by using localized hashtags.
+On top of this, you can optimize the chances of people finding you organically by mentioning your correct NAP information in your bio, tagging your location in each post, and by using localized hashtags.

 Create a multilingual website

-If you want to attract local customers that speak multiple languages, a multilingual website is a great way to improve your local SEO results.
-Translating your website and making it fully multilingual is a longer process that involves multiple steps, including registering a new (sub)domain, updating your technical SEO, creating valuable content in both languages, and localizing your prices.
+If you want to attract local customers who speak multiple languages, a multilingual website is a great way to improve your local SEO results.
+Translating your website and making it fully multilingual is a longer process that involves multiple steps, including registering a new (sub)domain, updating your technical SEO, creating valuable content in both languages and localizing your prices.
 If you are interested in taking this route, this guide on multilingual websites contains everything you need to know.

 SSL certificates are almost a requirement for websites these days.
 On top of giving you and your customers a vital dose of security, search engines also show pages with SSL certificates first – and they may not even show pages that lack them!
 Depending on your business type, and whether or not you run an e-commerce website or process your customer’s data, you may need a different type of certificate.
 However, all SSL certificates that are suitable for small and medium businesses are affordable and easy to set up.
 This guide on SSL certificates explains it all (no technical knowledge needed!).